Meniscal RepairDr Rewat Laxman

 What is a Meniscal Repair?

-A meniscal repair is a surgery done to repair a torn meniscal cartilage in the knee.
-The meniscus is a C-shaped cartilage that lies between the thighbone to the shin bone.
-It acts as a shock absorber that protects the bones surfaces of the joint.
-The meniscal repair surgery may be performed using minimally invasive arthroscopic techniques.
+Meniscal Repair in Sarjapur Road Bangalore is a surgical procedure performed to repair a torn meniscal cartilage in the knee.
+The meniscus is a C-shaped cartilage that lies between the thigh bone and the shin bone.
+It acts as a shock absorber and protects the bone surfaces of the joint.
+Meniscal repair surgery is usually performed using minimally invasive arthroscopic techniques.

 How does a Meniscal Tear Occur?